In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 By the way, this is similar information you see using MozBar in with Google searches but here it is cleanly laid out.

-Also, on the top of the page, are the familiar 4 metrics of Keyword Explorer: Volume, Difficulty, Opportunity, and Potential.
+Also, on the top of the page, are the familiar 4 metrics of Keyword Explorer: Volume, Difficulty, Organic CTR, and Priority.

 The SERP features graph is great because it shows you the SERP features over time.